sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

 ### MPI parallelization

 MPI parallelizes all aspects of the solver using domain decomposition and allows a simulation to be divided between multiple nodes in e.g. a supercomputer.
 It is significantly more cumbersome to use than standard simulations as the program must be launched in MPI mode.
 This is typically a non-interactive process where you launch your MPI processes and once they complete the simulation the result is available on disk.
+The MPI parallel option uses a combination of MPI.jl, PartitionedArrays.jl and HYPRE.jl.

 ### Thread parallelization